Non-governmental 457(b) rollover rules

 Should You Use your Non-Governmental 457(b) Plan?

-This is the ultimate guide to non-governmental 457(b) Plans.
-If you are a highly compensated employee of a non-profit institution and want to know if you should use your 457 plan, chances are you are in the right spot.
+This is the ultimate guide to non-governmental 457(b) plans.
+If you are a highly compensated employee of a non-profit institution and want to know if you should use your 457 plan, chances are you are in the right spot, especially if you are a physician.

 Many physicians and executives can access a non-governmental 457(b) plan.
 Also occasionally known as a Top Hat Plan, they can get confusing quickly.